Australasian Journal of Philosophy

 Referees should be wary of recommending revisions to an already-revised submission; writing a report is not managing the author from afar to produce the article you would have written.
 Referees should feel empowered to recommend rejection of a revised manuscript that has made changes in line with an earlier round of comments – often the changes that authors make serve to underline or bring out a weakness in the paper, and referees are not obligated to recommend acceptance just because the author has done something to respond to the referees prior concerns.
 Sometimes a second look at a submission allows referees to notice a problem they didn't previously notice, and it is okay to recommend rejection on that basis (even if in an ideal world it would have been noticed on the first look).

 It hardly needs saying that we would like referees to assess the paper, as far as possible, with regard to the quality of its argumentation, rather than in terms of the compatibility of its conclusions with their own positions and philosophical commitments.
 Writing a report is different from writing a reply—referees should, for example, resist the temptation to recommend rejection merely because you can think of some ingenious objection to the paper's arguments.
-(However, if the referee thinks there is a straightforward objection to the argument, one which would occur to most reasonable philosophers but which the author has not considered, that is a reason to conclude the paper cannot be published in its current form.)
+(However, if the referee thinks there is a straightforward objection to the argument, one which would occur to most reasonable philosophers familiar with the topic but which the author has not considered, that is a reason to conclude the paper cannot be published in its current form.)

 Confidentiality